 Even though the temperatures are dropping, the outdoor activities don’t have to stop.
-We spent a good amount of time outside during winter 2020 due to many indoor spots being off-limits and found that embracing the cold was way more fun than hiding from it.
 This season, try something new by bundling up and heading out for some skiing and snowboarding adventures.
 The Midwest is full of family-friendly ski spots.
 No matter your level of expertise, there’s something for everyone at these easily-drivable destinations.

 Places to Go Skiing and Snowboarding Near Chicago